UCLM-ESI-NECULA/AppDistInt/readme.md

 ## IMPORTANT

 Please wait at least 10 minutes before running the gentraf tests, because the server is taking some time to set up.
-I don't know if it is a problem with my computer, or with the code, but it is taking some time to start the server.
+I don't know if it is a problem with my computer, but it is taking some time to start the server.

 Once the server is running, the tests should pass.

 Please delete also the folder "storage" before running the tests, because the tests are creating files in that folder, and delete also the blobs.json.
-This is necessary fot the gentraf tests, because the gentraf tests are creating files in the storage folder, and the tests are failing if the folder and the file are not empty.
+This is necessary for the gentraf tests, because the gentraf tests are creating files in the storage folder, and the tests are failing if the folder and the file are not empty.

 ## build.sh